-Changes in agriculture have had a significant impact on the M.D. of Provost.
-The population, which had reached 5500 people in 1945, has decreased significantly over the years.
-By 1985 the population had declined to 2708 people and to approximately 2536 people in 1991.
-In the 1996 Federal Census, however, the population had increased slightly to 2705 people.
+Changes in agriculture have had a significant impact on the Municipal District of Provost.
+The population, which had reached 5,500 people in 1945, has decreased significantly over the years.
+By 1985 the population had declined to 2,708 people and approximately 2,536 people in 1991.
+By the 1996 Federal Census, however, the population had increased slightly to 2,705 people.
+Currently, the most recent Federal Census reported a decrease in population to 2,071 in 2021.
 Figure 1 compares the population components for the Municipal District of Provost with that of the province.
-Apart from having a slightly less proportion of people aged 20 to 24, the municipality's population demographics closely resemble that of the province.
+Apart from having a slightly less proportion of people aged 25 to 54 and age 55 to 64, the municipality's population demographics closely resemble that of the province.